Gamma World: Third Edition (1986)

 TSR dropped the 3rd edition of Gamma World from its product line before the multi-module storyline could be completed.
 In 2003 an unofficial conclusion to the series was published under the title GW11 Omega Project.

 Despite its editorial issues, the 3rd edition rules were well-received enough to win the 1986/1987 Gamer's Choice Award for "Best Science-Fiction Roleplaying Game".

+Scott Taylor of Black Gate in 2015 rated the GW6-GW10 series as #7 in "The Top 10 Campaign Adventure Module Series of All Time, saying "if you are ever in the mood to crack out Gamma World, or just have a great campaign setting for any post-apocalyptic campaign, this super series could be for you."

 Fourth Edition (1992)

 The 4th edition of Gamma World was a 192-page softcover book, written by Bruce Nesmith and James M. Ward, published in May 1992 by TSR.
 This version of the game abandoned the 3rd edition's Action Control Table for mechanics resembling 2nd Edition Advanced Dungeons & Dragons.
 TSR published five accessories for the 4th edition: